Spawning

 Permissions | resolved agent or global permission mode |

-SystemPrompt | assembled startup prompt built from AGENT.md body plus runtime context |
+SystemPrompt | assembled startup prompt built from the AGH runtime envelope, runtime context, and AGENT.md body |

 ResumeSessionID | stored ACP session ID when resuming |